copernicus-mogley/zkav.club/README.md

 If you want to add one of your communities as a partner, create a PR with an associated .md file with your information.

 ### Live production and promotion: On-location and online
-- Event hype, community interaction and live support
-- Audio/Video production equipment, plus setup and operation
+- Audio/Video production and livestream equipment, plus setup and operation
-- Livestream equipment, plus setup and operation
 - Additional on-location content creation (interviews, podcasts, stories, etc)
 - Stream localization: Live transcription and translation rebroadcasts
 - Restreaming to chat platforms and social networks
 - Professional video editing: Long-format post-production and short clips for social media
 - Graphic design for web, video and/or print
+- Event hype, community interaction and live support

 Subscribe to the [Zk Av Club calendar](https://lu.ma/zkav) for updates on upcoming events!